In this Raspberry Pi Chromecast tutorial, we will be showing you how you can set up your Raspberry Pi to act as a Chromecast device.

 Thanks to the make software, compiling the code is a very simple and straightforward process.

 To do this run the following two commands on the Raspberry Pi.
+If make fails, try running sudo apt-get update and sudo apt-get upgrade.

 8. With the OpenMax Image Viewer now compiled, there is one last command we must utilize.